 Maybe you don’t agree with me.
 May be you don’t think it’s wise of me, but I don’t want to have the bondage of money.
 I want to serve Jesus and he can supply whatever we need.
 When and how, and if he doesn’t want to supply, I just have to be humble enough to say “Dear brothers and sisters, I’m sorry we don’t have any more money.
-I’m taking a train, and I’m leaving Russia and going home.
+I’m taking a train, and I’m leaving and going home.
 It would be very humbling for me to have to do, but in my heart I try to be ready for this.
-I don’t want to build my ministry on money.
+I don’t want to build my ministry on __________.
 If you want to be free from the power of money, you need to learn to sacrifice because you need to learn to have self-control.
 Only through sacrifice and self-control can you be like Paul, “I’ve learned to be content whether I’m rich or poor, whether I have many things or few things, whether I’m full or hungry.
 It’s not important to me.”
 Then you will have financial freedom—financial freedom that will let you focus on what God wants to do in and through you, not on money.
 I hope that these heroes will be a help and an example to you and an encouragement.
 May God bless you so that if I come back about 30 years from now, I’ll see that you have become a financial hero.
 I will look to see is this brother a financial hero?
 Is that preacher-boy a financial hero?
 Is that elder a financial hero?
 Is the pastor a financial hero?
 It will be fantastic!
 Praise God!
 Amen.

 Blessings to you, our dear friends!